jashankish/local-legal-ai/current_issues.md

 # Current Issues Tracking

 -please fix the following numbered issues (stop and start the system when relevant for this).
-USE THIS FILE TO KEEP TRACK OF ISSUES
+USE THIS FILE TO KEEP TRACK OF ISSUES (work your way one by one)
 -mantain our @phases.md up to date with fixes and features we incorporate.
 -test your work
 - inform yourself (and me too) through what you understand from the @backend.log logs